Studies on the mode of action

 Ongoing clinical study

 In order for retinal electrostimulation to be included in the benefits catalogue of the statutory health insurance funds in Germany, more patient data on its efficacy is being collected over a longer period of time.
 The benefit assessment is the goal of the trial study that was started under the direction of the University Eye Hospital in Tübingen20.
 The entire treatment costs will be covered by the German statutory health insurance funds for the duration of the trial.
-Participation is limited to RP patients.

 Have we sparked your interest in more details about the studies and the effect of treatment with the OkuStim system?
 Then we will be happy to send you more information: